amantyagi9999/weather-app/README.md

 * Check the Console logs for errors.
 * If you're using an IDE, make sure to configure the project correctly and try running the application from the IDE.

+## What can be improved if i had additional time on task
+1. I could have implemented `SWAGGER`/`OPENAPI` for API documentation.
+2. I could have implemented `Mockito` for unit Testing.
+3. I could have implemented `Spring Security` to secure the API based on user authentication/authorization.
+4. Currently default logging is implemented provided by spring.
+I can implement `SLF4J`/`LOG4J2`/`LOG4J` for logging using `Spring AOP`.
+5. Current default caching is implemented provided by spring.
+I can enhance caching by using `Redis`.
+6. I can implement Input validation using `Spring Validation`.
+7. Currently using `REST TEMPLATE` to call the third party API.
+I could have implemented this using `Feign Client`.
+8.
+8.